MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

 ---
 ### Exercise
-Using the same approach we used for customers, write an endpoint to insert new reservations to the database.
+Using the same approach we used for customers, you can write an endpoint to insert new reservations to the database.
 Remember that a reservation reserves a room for a customer for a specified date or date range and for a number of guests.
 1. Add error checking to all your endpoints.
 2. Create the endpoint using the POST method for endpoint /reservations.
 3. Ensure that you provide all the needed values in the form data.